Community Service Work-Study

 You cannot begin working until all completed paperwork has been received and approved.

-Step Four: Start working and get paid
+Step Three: Start working and get paid

 Here are some important things to remember when you are working: